MarthGimenzo/bread-baking-advisor/README.md

 Since the goal of the app is fairly simple, the tool will be developed as a website that can be accessed easily by employees of the bakery and provide them with the needed advice as simple as possible.
 Therefore, the website will be developed as mobile first, so that users of the tool can access it easily when needed without the use of a computer.
 However, if needed the website can be accessed using a laptop or desktop computer as well.
 All data that will be input and viewed, should be displayed on one page as much as possible.

 To simplify the initial development process, the tool will be designed for a specific bakery called The Bakery Café that is located in Groningen, the Netherlands.
-In a later stadium, the functionalities of the tool will be extended so that it can be used by all bakeries.
+In a later stadium, the functionalities of the tool can be extended so that it can be used by all bakeries.

 ### The Bakery Café baking process

 To make sense of the user stories in the next section, it should be mentioned that the bread baking process can be divided into three days at The Bakery Café and is as followed:

 #### Day 1

 The right amount of bread is placed on several bread wagons.
 There is a max of 40 pieces of bread per bread wagon.
 The bread wagons are then placed in the freezer until the next day.
 As for the use of the Bread Baking Advicer, this would be the moment to check for advice on the right amount of bread that should be placed on the bread wagons.

 #### Day 2

 The bread wagons are taken out of the freezer and semi-defrosted so that they can be decorated.
 After that, the bread wagons will be placed into the proofing unit.

 #### Day 3